metov/metovlogs/README.md

 > Dead simple Python logging.

 metovlogs is a very simple logging library.
 Setup is one line, then you can use it as a drop-in `print` replacement.
 Sane and useful log format out of the box.
-Best for small or early projects.
+Best for small or early stage projects.

 ## Usage
 Initialize the logger by calling `get_log`: